 An Azure AD Premium P1 vs. P2 feature comparison

-Now that you've got a basic understanding of what the Azure AD licenses, let's look at what you get with Azure AD Premium P1 vs. P2.
-There are three main reasons to choose Premium P2:
+Now that you've got a basic understanding of Azure AD and its four editions, let's look at what you get with Azure AD Premium P1 vs. P2.
+There are four main reasons to choose Premium P2:

-Another option worth your consideration is the Microsoft 365 Identity & Threat Protection bundle ($12 user/month), which has Azure AD Premium P2, Microsoft Cloud App Security and the Microsoft Threat Protection suite -- which includes Azure Sentinel, Azure Advanced Threat Protection (ATP), Microsoft Defender ATP and Office 365 ATP with Threat Intelligence.
+Another option worth considering is the Microsoft 365 Identity and Threat Protection bundle ($12 per user, per month), which has Azure AD Premium P2, Microsoft Cloud App Security and Microsoft 365 Defender -- formerly called Microsoft Threat Protection -- that provides Azure Sentinel, Microsoft Defender for Identity (formerly Azure Advanced Threat Protection), Microsoft Defender for Endpoint (formerly Microsoft Defender ATP) and Microsoft Defender for Office 365 (formerly Office 365 Advanced Threat Protection).
 This combination provides a more expansive set of security benefits and doesn't cost much more than the Azure AD Premium P2 license.

-There's a lot to consider about Azure AD Premium P2.
-Many companies might not be ready for it yet.
-Deciding what package to buy requires a lot of research and understanding to make sure you get the best value for your money spent.
+Deciding which package to buy requires a lot of research and understanding to make sure you get the best value for your money.
 Don't buy the absolute best tier of license available until you know you'll use it.

 Azure AD continues to grow and collect new features and abilities regularly.
 Among Azure AD's identity management capabilities is a mix of user management for both internal and external users, application access management and account protection.
 Most companies will use both on-premises Active Directory and Azure AD to meet different system requirements, and both systems complement each other well.

 You can try Azure AD at no cost by setting up a free Azure tenant if you don't already have one, then create a directory.
 You can then optionally install the Azure AD Connect client to sync your on-premises Active Directory objects.